Is Salvation Necessary?

 Why do we need salvation and what does God open our eyes to?
 Firstly, we have our eyes opened to the fact that we are sinners.
 The unsaved man or woman lives recklessly, indulging in every forbidden fruit that is before him, violating his conscience and then excusing his actions.
 Many men would destroy God, if they could, because they do not like God’s rules.

-Now, let’s make it personal.
 Jesus died for mankind.
-This means He died for you, for your sins, for your salvation.
+This means He died for you, for your sins, for your salvation and for mine.
+This means that He loves you very, very much.
 He knew that you couldn’t make it any other way.
 It cost Him everything, but He chose this and went the whole way to the cross for you, and for me.

 So, what do we do with this truth.
 First, we believe.
 Believe that He died for you and also that He rose from the dead.
 Exercise faith.
 Faith is a heart-trust in the person of Jesus Christ.
 It is a shift from trusting in yourself to trusting in Him.
-Next, we must repent.
+Next, we repent.
 Repentance is a turning of our lives towards the Lord.
-It is a forsaking of our own will and ways and choosing to follow Jesus instead.
+It is the decision to forsake of our own will and ways and the decision to choose to follow Jesus instead.

 Shawn Stevens